Whom the gods would destroy, they first drive mad.

 The jury twittered with nervous delight and the judge slammed his gavel three times:

 ‘Order!
 Order in court! … Jack Vallis, let me give you some advice.
 That tongue of yours will get you into trouble.
 Let it be known that I am a patient and sympathetic man, well versed in the foibles and extremities of human nature.
 But I will not sit idly by and watch you subvert the case.
 Clearly, amongst your many other talents, you are also an accomplished liar.
 A pathological liar.
+First you claim amnesia, then you wax lyrical on Austen and Joyce.
 I don’t believe that you’ve read a single word of Joyce.
 Let alone Hulme or Pascal.
 On the contrary, the sum total of your philsophy extends no further than Batman and Catwoman.
 Or some other comic trash.
 You might fool the jury with your wicked jests, ignorance and conceits, but you won’t fool me.
 Let the Prosecution continue.’

 At this, the Prosecution launched into a full attack on my sexuality which rambled on at great length and concluded with the ominous words: